bbusenius/History-of-Guatemala-2nd-Grade/units/unit5/field_trip.md

 - Bring sun protection for walking to the museum.

 ## Virtual Alternative
-- Use an online tour or images (e.g., search “Museo del Libro Antiguo virtual tour” or “colonial Guatemala documents”); sketch from screen or printouts.
+- Use online images of the MUNAG collection or search for "Guatemalan art through history"; sketch from screen or printouts.
+- Look for images of the "escudo de Guatemala" online to discuss its connection to independence.
+- Virtual tours of similar museums with Guatemalan art collections can be substituted if available.

 ## Post-Trip Discussion
-- What was your favorite thing you saw?
+- What was your favorite artwork you saw?
 Why?
+- What different time periods of art did we see?
+(Maya, colonial, modern)
-- How does this connect to Guatemala becoming free?
+- If we saw the escudo de Guatemala: How might this symbol connect to independence?
+- How are the different styles of art different from each other?
-- What did you learn from the museum?
+- What new things did you learn about Guatemala's history from the artwork?